openenclave/openenclave/samples/README_Windows.md

 #### [File-Encryptor](file-encryptor/README.md)

-- Shows how to encrypt and decrypt data inside an enclave
+- Show how to encrypt and decrypt data inside an enclave
-- Uses AES mbedTLS API to perform encryption and decryption
+- Use AES mbedTLS API to perform encryption and decryption

 #### [Data-Sealing](data-sealing/README.md)